Scope of the Census of Fatal Occupational Injuries (CFOI)

 In CFOI, a work relationship exists if an event or exposure results in the fatal injury or illness of a person:

 The employer's premises include buildings, grounds, parking lots, and other facilities and property used in the conduct of business.
-Work is defined as duties, activities, or tasks that produce a product or result; that are done in exchange for money, goods, services, profit, or benefit; and, that are legal activities in the United States.
+Work is defined as duties, activities, or tasks that produce a product (physical, digital, or experiential), result, or service; that are done in exchange for money, goods, services, profit, benefit, or other compensation, or in a volunteer capacity; and, that are legal activities in the jurisdiction they occurred in the United States.

 Most cases are straight-forward, but some will fall into a gray area where there is insufficient information to definitively include or exclude from CFOI.
 Here is some additional information on specific aspects of how a work relationship is determined.

 CFOI includes volunteer workers.
 Volunteer workers face the same hazards as their wage and salary or self-employed counterparts.
 If a worker is volunteering in a formal capacity at a planned event (e.g., a dentist volunteering her services at a regional health clinic) or for an established organization, that worker would be included in CFOI.
 For ad hoc volunteer opportunities (e.g., a neighbor helping another neighbor, friend, or family), a volunteer worker generally has to be using some specialized skill from his or her own job or experiences to be included in CFOI.